+Licenced Landfill

-Licenced Landfill (Mansfield Shire does not manage a landfill site)
+(NB Mansfield Shire does not manage any landfill sites - nil in Municipality) See also section below re Scale of Response - KM)

 Disposing of carcasses to licensed landfill is an acceptable and effective option for agricultural emergencies.
 The advantage of landfill is that it may already be licensed to accept animal materials (putrescible waste) and generally has the existing infrastructure to manage long-term containment issues (ie. leachate, gas, security).
 Another advantage of landfill is that many sites are owned by local government and may already be identified as potential disposal sites under Municipal Emergency Management Plans.